swilder0123/aksworkshop/_entries/01-01 introduction.md

 > Use this notebook to find resources aimed at specific implementation issues which frequently come up with Azure customers.

+### Azure Cloud Framework
 Architectural and Planning information is available from these resources - these are referenced throughout this notebook:
 * The [Azure Cloud Adoption Framework][1]: Provides a foundation for planning a migration target environment.

+### Migration Playbooks
 Migration Playbooks provide practical advice and sales guidance for finding and executing on migration (Thing 1) opportunities.
 * The [Windows Server 2008/R2][2] playbook (PPT)
 * The [SQL Server 2008][3] playbook

-Azure Architectural Design [(documentation)][8]
+### Azure Architectural Design [(documentation)][8]
 * [Azure Architecture Center][4]
 * [Azure Application Architecture][5]
 * [Reference Architectures][6]